evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 ### Run the tests and fail

-Run the test and you will that `testGreet` has failed.
-The Run tool window where we can find the following:
+Run the test and notice how `testGreet` fails.
+We can find the following in the Run tool window:

 1. Failure reason: `expected:<[Hello, Jake!]> but was:<[]>`
 1. Failure location: `MainActivityTests.java:49`.

 ![Run tests and fail](/image/blog/2015-04-05-testing-activity-in-android-studio-tutorial-part-3/0400_run_test_failed.png)

-Click on failure location link and it will bring us to this line:
+Click on failure location link and it will bring us to this line in the **MainActivityTests** file:

 ```Java
 assertEquals("Hello, Jake!", actualText);
 ```

-The test failed because we have not implemented the output of the greeting message in the app yet and the message stays empty.
-Let's do it now.
+The test failed because we have not implemented the output of the greeting message in the app yet.
+That message stays empty instead of showing the greeting text.
+Let's implement it.